GoogleCloudPlatform/click-to-deploy/k8s/knative/README.md

               value: "knative"
 ```

-You can check the customized domain in  Knative Route "helloworld-go" with
+You can check the custom domain in Knative Route "helloworld-go" with
 the following command:

 ```shell
 kubectl get route helloworld-go --output jsonpath="{.status.domain}" --namespace $NAMESPACE
 ```
-You should see the full customized domain: `helloworld-go.$NAMESPACE.yourdomain.com`.
+You should view the full customized domain: `helloworld-go.$NAMESPACE.yourdomain.com`.

 You can map the domain to the IP address of your Knative gateway in your local
 machine with: